hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 * Estimated daily carbon emissions for all servers
 * Estimated total carbon emissions for each server

-The report does not include estimates of the embedded carbon footprint from manufacturing and distribution of the servers
+The report does not include estimates of the embedded carbon footprint from manufacturing and distribution of the servers.

 #### Panel overview